Why did you choose to become a preceptor? What do you enjoy about it?

 What advice do you have for current pharmacy students?

-Why should other pharmacists consider being a preceptor for the school?
+Why should other pharmacists consider being a preceptor?